mlvhub/dummy-core/README.md

 **Service B:** https://github.com/mlvhub/dummy-service-b

 ---
-This Project is the "core", meaning it's a shared library providing core logic to other libraries.
+This project is the "core", meaning it's a shared library providing core logic to other libraries.